How to start a Christian Blog – Christian Blogging Tips

 And in order to do so, you need to create a Pinterest account, learn how to design Pins and decide on a Pinteresting Strategy.

 I personally, decided a long time ago that I would only pin manually.
-Which means that I don’t use any type of Pin Scheduler like Tailwind and others.
+Which means that I don’t use any type of Pin Schedulers like Tailwind and others.
 While I do have a Tailwind account that I use when I’m busy for multiple days, I would not suggest it to new bloggers.

 Becoming a good blogger lies in knowing and understanding your readers.